todogroup/ospology/ospo-book/chapters/01-chapter.md

 The book is structured in a user-friendly and practical manner, with a focus on providing actionable advice and steps that organizations can take to create and implement an OSPO.
 The book will cover a range of topics, including:

-* Encouraging Organizations to treat Open Source as a commodity
 * Understanding the value of open source program offices within organizations
 * Learning how to be involved in open source program operations on a daily basis
 * Gathering the ingredients for a minimum viable OSPO